openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 openassessment.create_submission
 --------------------------------

-The server emits this event when a student submits an essay.
-The same event is emitted when a student submits an essay for peer assessment or for self assessment.
+The server emits this event when a student submits a response.
+The same event is emitted when a student submits a response for peer assessment or for self assessment.

 **Event Source**: Server